orbeon/orbeon-forms-doc/Form-Runner-~-Access-Control-~-Setup.md

     Administrator | Power User | User

 White space around the commas or pipes is ignored.

 In addition or alternatively, multiple role headers can be provided, and each of them is split according to those roles.
 The resulting set of roles is the combination of all roles extracted from all role headers.

+[SINCE Orbeon Forms 4.9] The splitting of header names can be overridden with the following property:

+    ```xml
+    <property
+        as="xs:string"
+        name="oxf.fr.authentication.header.roles.split"
+        value="(\s*[,\|]\s*)+"/>
+    ```
 #### 3. Forwarding headers (Orbeon Forms 4.6 and earlier)

 *NOTE: This step is not necessary for Orbeon Forms 4.7 and newer.*